Torpantau railway station

 Torpantau railway station is a station in the Welsh county of Brecknockshire (now in Powys), and the northern terminus of the narrow gauge Brecon Mountain Railway.

 It had previously been a station on the standard gauge line from Merthyr to Brecon, and was the highest station on the Brecon and Merthyr Railway.

 The standard gauge and narrow gauge stations are in the same broad location, but on different specific sites, on opposite sides of the Torpantau to Abercynafon road.

 History

-The station was opened at the end of 1862 by the Brecon and Merthyr Tydfil Junction Railway.
+The station was opened in 1863 by the Brecon and Merthyr Tydfil Junction Railway.
 Torpantau is a remote location, though a few passengers may have worked on the local dams, or fished there for leisure.
 The location was most significant in operational terms for watering engines and tying down brakes before a descent.

 In 1916 a train passed a signal at danger near the station causing a collision that killed two people.

 The line and the station first became part of the Great Western Railway (GWR) during the grouping of 1923, and then part of British Railways (BR) in 1948, following the nationalisation of the railways consequent upon the Transport Act 1947.

 Torpantau closed to passengers in December 1962, but the line was retained for freight workings to Brecon until 4 May 1964.
 The route was subsequently abandoned, and the track lifted.